This is how to setup a backup client on a personal computer. For a how-to to backup a server see server backup.

 On modern Intel/AMD 64-bit CPUs BLAKE2b-256 is recommended over SHA-256.

-As of the time of this writing (May 2020), Ubuntu 20.04 LTS has both packages in fairly up-to-date versions:
+As of the time of this writing (January 2023), Ubuntu 22.04 LTS has these packages versions:

 To install using Ubuntu package manager:

 $ sudo apt install borgbackup borgmatic vorta

 You can use this also on newer systems if you want to make sure to have the latest and greatest version.
 But remember that with this method, updates will not be installed automatically.